ClickCease

 Understanding Lithium-Ion Batteries

-For the company’s handheld video recorder, Sony first commercialized lithium-ion batteries in the 1970s.
-Today, everything from smartphones to electric cars are powered by these batteries, making the issue of battery safety much more critical.
+Sony first commercialized lithium-ion batteries for its handheld video recorder in the 1970s.
+These batteries power everything in today’s world, including electric cars and smartphones, making battery safety even more crucial.
 By 2025, the global lithium-ion battery market is expected to reach $100.4 billion.

 Quality control is significant when it comes to lithium-ion batteries.
 A defective battery with substandard parts is in greater danger of blowing up and causing fires that can seriously injure people.
 If a lithium-ion battery has injured you or a loved one, you must contact an experienced product defect lawyer to obtain more information about pursuing your legal rights.